(This post was originally published in March, 2011.)

 We are planning to raise the majority of our produce this summer, making good use of the raised beds that Danny built.

 Whether you have a large plot or a few planters on a balcony, nothing tastes as good as home grown fruits and vegetables.

-- Starting A Garden With Repurposed Materials :: Simple Organic
+- Starting A Garden With Repurposed Materials :: The Art of Simple

 - When to Start Your Seedlings Indoors :: Food for My Family

-- Heirloom Seeds: What They Are and Why I Think You Should Grow Them :: Simple Organic
+- Heirloom Seeds: What They Are and Why I Think You Should Grow Them :: The Art of Simple

 - How to Grow Your Own Indoor Culinary Herb Garden